Vector35/debugger/README.md

 ## Platform and Target Support

 This is the current comparability matrix of the debugger.
-The horizontal line stands for where we run BN, and lines mean targets.
+The horizontal lines stands for where we run BN and the vertical lines stands for the targets.

 | Target  🔽 Host ▶️    | macOS              | Linux              | Windows            | Note |
 |-----------------------|--------------------|--------------------|--------------------|------|